- Services & Solutions

 SRI International has been awarded a grant from the National Science Foundation to design and conduct a large-scale efficacy study to examine the impact of the Amplify Science Middle School (ASMS) curriculum on teaching and learning.
 Designed by the Lawrence Hall of Science in collaboration with Amplify Education Inc., ASMS is the Hall’s first comprehensive curriculum program designed to meet the vision of the NGSS and address the NGSS performance expectations.
 The materials provide students in grades 6-8 with opportunities to engage with core ideas and crosscutting concepts in the context of science and engineering practices over time, so that they strengthen their science proficiency.

 Education researchers from SRI are leading the study and are working closely with Rand Corporation, Lawrence Hall of Science, and participating school districts to design and conduct the study in middle school science classrooms.
 This one-year efficacy study is a randomized controlled trial that will compare classrooms that receive the ASMS curriculum materials and professional development support with classrooms in a “business as usual” (control) condition in several large school districts.
 Teachers in both conditions will receive professional development on the NGSS.

 The research team is currently inviting school districts to participate in the study that will take place during the 2018 - 2019 school year.
 Learn more about how school districts can participate here.
+You may also explore our district FAQ list.
 If you have additional questions or may be interested in arranging to be a district partner in the study, please contact the research team at ASMS_CurriculumStudy [at] sri.com.